 A true home from home, events are highly popular in Düsseldorf too.
-The France festival, China festival and Japan Day celebrate those nations.
-An obligatory marathon and a crazy carnival season sit well amongst other activities throughout the year.
-The annual Jazz Rally and Düsseldorf Festival performances are second to none.
+France festival and Japan Day celebrate two nations with close ties to the city.
+A crazy carnival reveals certain insights to some locals during late winter and sits well amongst other activities held throughout the year.
+The annual Düsseldorf Festival performances are second to none.

 A summer hot spot is the enormous funfair opposite the old town.
-Recreational rides stretch the length of the river bank between two bridges.
+Recreational rides stretch the length of the river bank between the two bridges.
 A collection of annual Christmas markets light up the winter.
-Booths in many spaces in the city centre and districts offer seasonal gifts, tasty morsels and mulled wine.
+Booths in many spaces within the city centre and outer districts offer seasonal gifts, tasty morsels and obligatory mulled wine.